AhmetZamanis/UsedCarKicksClassification/Report.md

   the network, as our loss function applies sigmoid activation before calculating the loss.

-- Each hidden layer will be followed by a **SELU** activation function layer.
-This stands for “scaled exponential linear unit”.
+- Each hidden layer will be followed by a **SELU activation function** layer.
+This stands for **“scaled exponential linear unit”**.
 The SELU activation will enable us to model non-linear relationships, while also enforcing a self-normalizing property on the layer outputs (see [original paper](https://arxiv.org/abs/1706.02515)).